 I was looking forward to writing this piece both because I was really curious about what would come up.
 As a songwriter I use my mp3 player as a work tool as much as I do for pleasure, so an inordinate amount of the music on there is either written or sung by me – or both.
 (The ridiculous number of times that I have had to purchase my own songs from itunes just to remember a part or play it for someone else, has taught me that I should always have access to my music).
 How many of my own songs would come up?
 And would there be any other little gems thrown in?
 I pressed play.
 Not all my songs, but still a healthy dose.
 And phew, yes, a couple of gems.
 Hurray!

-What a great start.
-I just requested this song at get-together a few nights ago, where a friend of mine was playing piano, and I had been enjoying reliving its greatness.
 This is the version I know best (though he said his favorite was one by Willie Nelson that I’d like to check out).
 Louis Armstrong is just so fun to listen to and always sounds as though he is having a great time (particularly in this live version).
 I have two really strong associations with this song, 1)My brother singing it to us at our wedding – very sweet and very moving, and 2)Lily Tomlin and Steve Martin dancing to it at the end of the movie “All of Me” – one of my favorite movie moments.
 That’s actually how I originally got hooked on the song!

 2) Fly Me To The Moon by Bart Howard, performed by Laurie Berkner and James Maddock